-Utah and Idaho in 1994 and subsequently repealed.
-In four states (Massachusetts; Oregon; Washington; Wyoming), term limits were As of this writing, 16 states have term limits for legislators (see Table A1 in the online Appendix).
-Term limits were introduced in introduced between 1992 and 1994 and subsequently deemed unconstitutional by the respective State Supreme Court.
 The Five Star Movement first ran in the 2013 parliamentary election, obtaining 25.6% of votes.
-The party debuted as a "populist challenger" party in the Italian political scene with strong Euroskeptic sentiment and a crusade against the Euro (Giannetti, Umansky and Sened 2024).
+The party debuted as a "populist challenger" party in the Italian political scene with strong Euroskeptic sentiment and a crusade against the Euro (Giannetti et al. 2024).
 It ran again in 2018 (32.7% of votes), becoming the party with the highest number of seats in the legislature.
 From 2018 to 2022, the M5S saw a decline in support.
 Throughout this period, the party governed with the right-wing party Lega first (Conte I government, 2018-2019), then with the center-left party PD (Conte II government, 2019-2021), and finally joined a national-unity government led by former ECB President Mario Draghi (2021-2022).
 In 2019, during the second Conte administration, the M5S held more moderate stances, reneging, for instance, some of the Euroskeptic proposals made in the early stages of its life.
 This evolution indicates a gradual "party institutionalization" of the Five Star Movement within the political system (Musella and Vercesi 2019: p.
 225).

 Throughout the years, the Five Star Movement has been promoting term limits as one of its flagship internal policies, with one of its co-founders, Beppe Grillo, as the primary advocate.
-They are explicitly mentioned in the latest version of the party's "Code of Ethics" (February 2023).3 Specifically, Art.
+They are explicitly mentioned in the latest version of the party's "Code of Ethics" (February 2023).
+Specifically, Art.
 2 of the Code of Ethics states that no candidate can run under the banner of the Five Star Movement if they have "already served two terms" (p.
 2) for any elective position as a public official.
 Therefore, the 2022 election in September (19th electoral period) was the first time Five Star Movement affiliates who had already served two mandates were unable to seek re-election.
 As a consequence, several prominent politicians linked to the party, such as former Justice Minister Alfonso Bonafede, Parliamentary Affairs Minister Riccardo Fraccaro, Infrastructure and Transport Minister Danilo Toninelli, and President of the Chamber of Deputies Roberto Fico, did not run for office, having already served as parliamentarians in the 17th and 18th electoral periods.